Justin Houghton (Chairman)

 John Reynolds is the community representative on the Veolia Mulwaree Trust and has been a Trustee since 2005.
 John is a lifelong resident of the Tarago area and a former Councillor on Mulwaree Shire Council.
 A farmer and business operator, John brings to the Trust a wealth of knowledge and experience of the local area.

-Henry Gundry is a Tarago local and passionate about Veolia’s support of the local community.
+Henry Gundry is a born and bred Tarago local and passionate about Veolia’s support of the local community.
 The Gundry family has been involved with many community organisations over multiple generations.
-As Veolia’s Woodlawn’s Eco-Precinct Manager, Henry has worked with the Veolia Mulwaree Trust for many years, becoming a Trustee in 2020.
+As a long-term Veolia employee, Henry has been involved with the Veolia Mulwaree Trust for many years, becoming a Trustee in 2020.

 Paul Stephenson OAM (Retired Chairman/Trustee)